Launching the (40-Year-Old) Sailboat

 Then the boys motored the boat over to another marina as a safe spot to rest the boat for a night or two, take a close look at everything again, and decide what was next.

 If engine work was deemed necessary, engine parts could be obtained near that marina.
-However, miraculously, no more engine work was necessary.
+Miraculously, no more engine work was necessary.

-My partner was then free to sail off into the yonder for the summer, to anchor out or tie up at buoys wherever he chose, where I could meet up with him along the way.
+My partner was then free to sail off into the yonder for the summer, to anchor out or tie up at buoys wherever he chose, where I planned to meet up with him along the way.

-Yet that’s the exact moment my partner realized there was so much more work he truly wanted to complete on his boat (and dinghy) before sailing off into the unknown.
+Ironically, that was the exact moment my partner decided there was much more work he truly wanted to complete on his boat (and dinghy) before sailing anywhere.

 Mercifully, he was second on the list, but the marina said it was still a three-to-six-month wait.